Thursday, 30 December 2021

 Another report by YallAfrica 2021, Nigeria has lost N5.5 Trillion to cybercrime in the last decade.

 Nigeria is not alone in the mud.
-Global economic cost of cybercrime is estimated to be around $600b in 2017.
+The global economic cost of cybercrime is estimated to be around $600b in 2017.
 Such attacks have micro-effects on citizens (victims), SMEs, and even large organizations.

-Seeing how thriving the industry has being without effect law and policing, it has attracted unemployed youths known as “Yahoo Boys” in Nigeria.
-In fact, cybercrime is the fast growing remote crime; and this it has continued intensely with the everyday engagement of numerous young person (s) who are electrically infuse with the get-rich-quick syndrome.
+Seeing how thriving the industry has been without effect law and policing, it has attracted unemployed youths known as “Yahoo Boys” in Nigeria.
+In fact, cybercrime is a fast-growing remote crime; and this has continued intensely with the everyday engagement of numerous young person (s) who are electrically infused with the get-rich-quick syndrome.

 All hands must be on deck to bring about an inclusive and lasting solution to this problem.
-Furthermore, there is growing demand on cyber security experts.
+Furthermore, there is a growing demand for cyber security experts.
 And the pay is very handsome.
 Nigeria as a country must make courses related to cyber security as ubiquitous as possible.

 During my undergraduate project, titled “The Roles of Digital Economy On Quality of Life in Nigeria”, I was overwhelmed when I discovered people now understand the need to protect themselves online.

-For instance, I once asked, a group of 54 people if they have the opportunity of learning data science, graphics design and cyber security, which one would the choose?
-Majority choose the latter.
+For instance, I once asked, a group of 54 people if they had the opportunity to learn data science, graphics design, and cyber security, which one would they choose?
+The majority choose the latter.

 Source, The Roles of Digital Economy on Quality of Life, (Yusuf Nasir Ahmad 2020).

-Data Privacy Breach: With the evolution of mobile app money lenders who loan our money to lenders without collateral, whenever these lenders default, these firms have resorted to breaching of customers data to send deforming messages to customers contacts.
+Data Privacy Breach: With the evolution of mobile app money lenders who loan our money to lenders without collateral, whenever these lenders default, these firms have resorted to breaching customers' data to send deforming messages to customers' contacts.
 Well, this is a clear breach of data privacy.
 NITDA and other institutions involved have taken keen measures to address this issue.
-However, data such as our digital footprints are also monetized without our consents.
-Google sell them out to firms to train machine learning model and artificial intelligence algorithms to use targeted ads in return for ads revenue through click through rate.
+However, data such as our digital footprints are also monetized without our consent.
+Google sells them out to firms to train machine learning models and artificial intelligence algorithms to use targeted ads in return for ad revenue through click-through rate.

 We can see about 40.7 percent responded to cyber security as their best option.

-Secondly, the responds we got from the respondents when they were asked what are the challenges they think they may likely encounter in getting a job today?
-These challenges exists.
-And until we address them, the desired output may not e achieved.
+Secondly, the responses we got from the respondents when they were asked what are the challenges they think they may likely encounter in getting a job today?
+These challenges exist.
+Until we address them, the desired output may not be achieved.

-Secondly, Problems such as having access to potential employers, challenge in communication skills, lack of crisis management skills, scarcity of vacancy, high rate of unemployment, job opportunities are not on merit, don’t like command or given orders, required qualifications, and lack of entrepreneurship courses in our institutions that will enable students/graduates to be independent can all be addressed with the right approach.
+Secondly, Problems such as having access to potential employers, challenges in communication skills, lack of crisis management skills, scarcity of vacancy, high rate of unemployment, job opportunities not on merit, not being commanded or given orders, required qualifications, and lack of entrepreneurship courses in our institutions that will enable students/graduates to be independent can all be addressed with the right approach.

-Having Access to Potential Employers: you must know what skills you posses, where you need to apply them, target any firm you feel you can work with and watch them closely.
+Having Access to Potential Employers: you must know what skills you possess, and where you need to apply them, target any firm you feel you can work with, and watch them closely.
 Whenever they are recruiting, whether invited or uninvited, pay them a surprise visit.
 Make sure you have done some research about them.
-I know of a lady who landed her dream job when she paid the Airline Firm she desired working with a visit on the day of the recruitment exercise.
+I know of a lady who landed her dream job when she paid the Airline Firm she desired to work with a visit on the day of the recruitment exercise.
 Even though she was not invited, she was able to prove her worth.
 And guess what?
 She is now working with them happily.

-Communications Skills Challenge: Communication skills is nothing but simply the ability to communicate effectively.
-In order to communicate effectively, one needs to first listen attentively.
+Communications Skills Challenge: Communication skills are nothing but simply the ability to communicate effectively.
+To communicate effectively, one needs to first listen attentively.
 Don’t interrupt the speaker.
 Develop the ability to mirror back his words to him.
 Use languages that are simple and easy to understand.
 Demonstrate and use relevant examples.
-Communications skills is beyond verbal communication.
+Communication skills are beyond verbal communication.
 You must look out for nonverbal cues.
 Emotions.
 For instance, you don’t invite a friend who recently lost his dad or brother to your birthday party.

-Crisis Management Skills: Crisis management is simply the ability to creatively improvise whenever we are faced with an obstacle of inglorious predicament out of sheer habit.
+Crisis Management Skills: Crisis management is simply the ability to creatively improvise whenever we are faced with an obstacle or inglorious predicament out of sheer habit.
 In crisis, we learn.
-We must develop the ability to embrace diversity of thoughts, creative thinking capacity and think out of the box whenever we are in crisis.
-Sometimes, all that is required of us is embrace all the peaceful mind we can muster.
+We must develop the ability to embrace diversity of thoughts, creative thinking capacity, and think out of the box whenever we are in crisis.
+Sometimes, all that is required of us is to embrace all the peaceful mind we can muster.

-For skills on crisis management, I strongly recommend “The Obstacle is The Way”, by Ryan Holiday.
+For skills in crisis management, I strongly recommend “The Obstacle is The Way”, by Ryan Holiday.

-Birds of the Same Feather: To me, Scarcity of Vacancy, High Unemployment Rate and Nepotism are all birds of the same feather.
+Birds of the Same Feather: To me, Scarcity of Vacancy, High Unemployment Rate, and Nepotism are all birds of the same feather.
 Rather than complain, we must learn to get up and think.
-Not only think, take responsibility.
-We must first of all look for motivation, passion and enthusiasm.
+Not only think, but take responsibility.
+We must first of all look for motivation, passion, and enthusiasm.
 We must change the perspective.
-What if we can actually start something very small, like for instance writing a blog, poem, digital marketing, online session, tutorial, free lancing or anything?
-We must cultivate the art of saving for our long term goals.
-Yes, you unemployed, that should not justify your idleness.
+What if we can actually start something very small, like for instance writing a blog, poem, digital marketing, online session, tutorial, freelancing, or anything?
+We must cultivate the art of saving for our long-term goals.
+Yes, you are unemployed, but that should not justify your idleness.
 The internet is now the new market square.
 We can sell ourselves online.

-Albert Einstein rightly said, knowledge equals to 1/ego.
-The lesser the ego, the greater the knowledge and vice versa.
+Albert Einstein rightly said knowledge equals 1/ego.
+The lesser the ego, the greater the knowledge, and vice versa.
 I strongly recommend “The Laws of Human Nature” by Robert Greene for you.

 Paradigm Shift: Required qualifications and lack of entrepreneurship courses in our institutions that will enable students/graduates to be independent can all be addressed with the right approach calls for a paradigm shift.
 This alternation must happen both at micro and macro levels.

-At macro level, we need to rethink our academic curriculum.
+At a macro level, we need to rethink our academic curriculum.
 We must integrate contemporary courses into the system.
-For economics students fro instance, data science is now essential.
+For economics students, for instance, data science is now essential.
 Learning Python for data analysis or machine learning will not be overemphasized.

-Thirdly, It is indeed a good news that all respondents now acknowledge that they need digital skills in order to remain relevant in the labour market today.
-I truly hope they understand that know is just the first step.
+Thirdly, It is indeed good news that all respondents now acknowledge that they need digital skills in order to remain relevant in the labor market today.
+I truly hope they understand that knowing is just the first step.
 You must look out for the skills you want to master and start your apprenticeship now.

 Fourthly, the 20/80 percent response is a testimony of youth unemployment in the land.
 We must replace skills and competency of over certificate if we truly desire to remain within potential output.
-Skills, zeal, passion, ability and enthusiasm is the new certificate employees must vigilantly watch put for.
+Skills, zeal, passion, ability, and enthusiasm are the new certificates employees must vigilantly watch out for.

-Lastly, we have much graduates as much as we have have undergraduates in school.
+Lastly, we have as many graduates as much as we have undergraduates in school.
 The flow is almost constant.
 Just like the flow of money supply.
 The question should not be about quantity, but quality.
-Just like too much money in circulation creates serious and unhealthy inflation, too much graduates in circulation without jobs, create serious socioeconomic catastrophe: Kidnapping, cybercrime, bandits, drugs and alcoholism, etc. It will not be a bad idea if institutions create mandatory internship programs to enable students have real world experience.
-Send them to Hubs to learn contemporary skills before graduation, they should all learn programming, it assists tremendously in problem solving.
+Just like too much money in circulation creates serious and unhealthy inflation, too many graduates in circulation without jobs, create serious socioeconomic catastrophes: Kidnapping, cybercrime, bandits, drugs alcoholism, etc. It will not be a bad idea if institutions create mandatory internship programs to enable students to have real-world experience.
+Send them to Hubs to learn contemporary skills before graduation, they should all learn to program, and it assists tremendously in problem-solving.

-By sharing this blog, you will be part of the community that are advocating for solution to Nigeria’s unemployment and digital nonchalant attitude.
+By sharing this blog, you will be part of the community that is advocating for solutions to Nigeria’s unemployment and digital nonchalant attitude.
 Please be kind enough to put down your comments below let me know your perception on this blog as well.
 Thank you very much for reading!!!

 1 comment: